 Service Name Abbreviation Adult Mental Health Residential Services Level I (AMHR Level 1) Authority Effective Date Revision History 7 AAC 139.300 Eff.
 05/21/2020 Revision.
 08/04/2020 Service Description AMHR includes treatment services provided by an interdisciplinary treatment team in a therapeutically structured, supervised environment for adults with acute mental health needs whose health is at risk while living in their community.
 AMHR services are appropriate for those who have not responded to outpatient treatment, who have therapeutic needs that cannot be met in a less-restrictive setting, or who need further intensive treatment following inpatient psychiatric hospital services.
 There are two levels of services for AMHR.
 Service Components Clinically directed therapeutic treatment A comprehensive evaluation to assess emotional, behavioral, medical, educational, and social needs, and support these needs safely Medication Services-including medication prescription, review of medication, medication administration, and medication management Medication services for other physical and SUD is provided, as needed, either on-site or through collaboration with other providers Cognitive, behavioral and other therapies, reflecting a variety of treatment approaches, provided to the Individual on an individual, group, and/or family basis.
-Skill development including: Communication, anger management, and other mood management skills Individual plan of care that puts into place interventions that help the individual attain goals designed to achieve discharge from AMH at the earliest possible time
+Skill development including:

-Contraindicated Services Community Recovery Support Services Partial Hospitalization Program Crisis Residential Stabilization Psychiatric Residential Treatment Facility Clinically Managed Residential Withdrawal Management-3.2 Medically Monitored Inpatient Withdrawal Management-3.7 Medically Managed Intensive Inpatient Withdrawal Management-4.0 Medically Monitored Intensive Inpatient Services-3.7 Medically Managed Intensive Inpatient Services-4.0 Clinically Managed Low Intensity Residential-3.1 Clinically Managed High Intensity Residential Treatment-3.3 (Population) Clinically Managed High Intensity Residential-3.5 Clinically Managed Medium Intensity Residential-3.5 (Adolescent) Service Requirements/ Expectations AMHR Level 1 services must be provided in a facility that: Has been approved by Department and maintains a therapeutically structured and supervised environment according to the criteria listed in this manual; and Has 16 or fewer beds with services provided by an interdisciplinary treatment team for an adult who meets criteria under 7 AAC 135.055 for experiencing a serious mental illness and has been diagnosed with a mental health or cooccurring mental health and substance use disorder with a prior history of continuous high service needs.
+Contraindicated Community Recovery Support Services Services Partial Hospitalization Program Crisis Residential Stabilization Psychiatric Residential Treatment Facility Clinically Managed Residential Withdrawal Management-3.2 Medically Monitored Inpatient Withdrawal Management-3.7 Medically Managed Intensive Inpatient Withdrawal Management-4.0 Medically Monitored Intensive Inpatient Services-3.7 Medically Managed Intensive Inpatient Services-4.0 Clinically Managed Low Intensity Residential-3.1 Clinically Managed High Intensity Residential Treatment-3.3 (Population) Clinically Managed High Intensity Residential-3.5 Clinically Managed Medium Intensity Residential-3.5 (Adolescent) Service AMHR Level 1 services must be provided in a facility that: Requirements/ Has been approved by Department and maintains a therapeutically structured Expectations and supervised environment according to the criteria listed in this manual; and Has 16 or fewer beds with services provided by an interdisciplinary treatment team for an adult who meets criteria under 7 AAC 135.055 for experiencing a serious mental illness and has been diagnosed with a mental health or cooccurring mental health and substance use disorder with a prior history of continuous high service needs.
 These services must be provided by an interdisciplinary team and supported by: A qualified behavioral health provider who provides leadership for team and handles the treatment planning and the coordination; and A mental health professional clinician who provides clinical supervision and services for clients in the home.
 The clinical supervisor must maintain at least weekly contact with the home provider and meet at least two times a month with clients and at least two times a month with in-home worker, all of which may be done through telehealth.
 An AMHR home must have 24-hour on-site staff who remain awake overnight.
-Target Population Individuals 18 and older who meet the criteria under 7 AAC 135.055 for an adult experiencing a serious mental illness and has been diagnosed with a mental health or co-occurring mental health and substance use disorder with a prior history of continuous high service needs. • "High service needs" means using the same or a combination of three or more of the following in past calendar year: acute psychiatric hospitalization, psychiatric emergency services, or involvement with criminal justice system.
-Staff Qualifications AMHR must be staffed by an interdisciplinary team of qualified professionals, which may include any of the following; Licensed physicians Licensed physician assistants Advanced registerednurse practitioners
+Target Population Individuals 18 and older who meet the criteria under 7 AAC 135.055 for an adult experiencing a serious mental illness and has been diagnosed with a mental health or co-occurring mental health and substance use disorder with a prior history of continuous high service needs.
+"High service needs" means using the same or a combination of three or more of the following in past calendar year: acute psychiatric hospitalization, psychiatric emergency services, or involvement with criminal justice system.
+Staff AMHR must be staffed by an interdisciplinary team of qualified professionals, which Qualifications may include any of the following; Licensed physicians Licensed physician assistants Advanced registered nurse practitioners